SEMINARS + EVENTS

 Presented By: American Institute of Architects - West Virginia (AIA-WV)

 Description: ATTENTION AIA WV MEMBERS: Off-site registration and payment are required.
-The $125 flat rate registration fee gets you access to ALL AIA West Virginia seminars (a total of 5 continuing education seminars), chapter meeting, and lunch.
+The $125 flat rate registration fee gets you access to ALL AIA West Virginia seminars, chapter meeting, and lunch.

 CEU Information: